windytan/redsea/README.md

         $ ./configure
         $ make

-If you get an error message about the STDCXX_11 macro or an unexpected token, try installing `autoconf-archive`.

 For a slower machine it can take some time to compile the TMC support.
 This can be disabled.